Markloftus/L1ME-AID/README.md

 Download the code and run the python file (see HOW TO RUN below).

 # Requirements:
-This program was tested with Linux (Mint 21.2).
+This program was tested on Linux (Mint 21.2).
 It has not been tested on Mac/PC.

 ## Hardware:
 A standard computer with enough RAM to support the in-memory operations/dataset you provide.